 During the audit, the establishment presents the overview of all light bulbs, demonstrating that at least 75% of the light bulbs in the establishment are energy efficient, and at least 50% of them are LED.
-During the visual inspection, the energy efficient light bulbs in a few selected parts of the public areas and staff areas are checked.
+During the visual inspection, the energy efficient light bulbs in a few selected conference rooms, other public areas and staff areas are checked.